Radiotherapy for invasive bladder cancer

 You have radiotherapy in the hospital radiotherapy department.
 Treatments are usually once a day, from Monday to Friday, for up to 6 or 7 weeks.
 Each treatment only takes a few minutes.
-You may have chemotherapy at the same time (concomitant chemoradiation).
-Or you may have chemotherapy before the radiotherapy.
+You may have chemotherapy at the same time (concomitant chemoradiotherapy).
+You may also have chemotherapy before the radiotherapy.

 For many people with invasive bladder cancer, radiotherapy works as well as surgery at curing it.
-You may have chemotherapy at the same time as the radiotherapy.
-This is called concommitant chemoradiation.
-Or sometimes you may have chemotherapy before starting the radiotherapy course.
+Doctors may recommend you have chemotherapy at the same time as the radiotherapy.
+This is called concommitant chemoradiotherapy.
+You may also have chemotherapy before starting the course of chemoradiotherapy.

 But radiotherapy is not recommended if

 - You have carcinoma in situ (CIS) in much of the bladder lining as well as invasive cancer

 - Your cancer does not respond to initial chemotherapy

 - The tubes that take urine from the kidneys into the bladder (ureters) are blocked